dpreid/nbody/README.md

 * coll_time all had to be stored as single value arrays.

 June 2016 David Reid (from v1 of the Art of Computational Physics by Piet Hut and Jun Makino.

+animatePlot2.m is an Octave file used to generate plots of each snapshot output by nbody_sh1.
+These plots can then be combined into an animation using appropriate software.